dude-with-the-long-username/wallhaven-automator/README.md

 - Automatically favourite your current desktop wallpaper (fetched from wallhaven site through [variety](https://github.com/varietywalls/variety))
 - Notification on sucess
   - Thumbnail of favorited pic shown in the notification
+- Cookie storage & usage for more performance (skips trying to login if cookie already exists)

 ## 🔰 Setup
 ### Pre-requisites